tcartwright/tcdbtools/docs/Invoke-DBMoveIndexes.md

 Moves indexes from one file group to another.
 Both file groups must exist, neither will be created for you.
 As the indexes are moved, they will be rebuilt.

 ## Notes
+These types of objects are moved:
+- Clustered Indexes
+- Non-Clustered Indexes
+- Heaps
+- LOB Data

 All of the include and exclude parameters are OR'ed together in the following order if any values are passed in for any of these parameters:
 - ExcludeIndexes
 - IncludeIndexes
 - ExcludeTables